indrode/lament/articles/top_albums.markdown

-Retrieved from [last.fm](http://www.last.fm/user/zenpunch/charts?subtype=albums), here is the current (as of December 16, 2012) *list of my top-ranked albums according to the number of tracks played*.
+Retrieved from my [last.fm account](http://www.last.fm/user/zenpunch/charts?subtype=albums), here is the current (as of December 16, 2012) *list of my top-ranked albums according to the number of tracks played*.
 This is **not** a list of my all-times favorites, but all of these would rank pretty highly, I guess.

 ___